American Chinese cuisine: History

-By the end of the 1950s, immigrants from Taiwan replaced Cantonese immigrants as the primary labor force in American Chinese restaurants.
-Taiwanese immigrants expanded American-Chinese cuisine beyond Cantonese cuisine to encompass dishes from many different regions of China as well as Japanese-inspired dishes.
+Beginning in the 1970s, Taiwanese immigrants expanded American-Chinese cuisine beyond Cantonese cuisine to encompass dishes from many different regions of China as well as Japanese-inspired dishes.

 Chinese-American restaurants played a key role in ushering in the era of take-out and delivery food in the United States.
 In New York City, delivery was pioneered in the 1970s by Empire Szechuan Gourmet Franchise, which hired Taiwanese students studying at Columbia University to do the work.
 Chinese American restaurants were among the first restaurants to use picture menus in the US.

 Taiwanese immigration largely ended in the 1990s due to an economic boom and democratization in Taiwan.
 From the 1990s onward, immigrants from China once again made up the majority of cooks in American Chinese restaurants.
 There has been a consequential component of Chinese emigration of illegal origin, most notably Fuzhou people from Fujian and Wenzhounese from Zhejiang in mainland China, specifically destined to work in Chinese restaurants in New York City, beginning in the 1980s.

 Adapting Chinese cooking techniques to local produce and tastes has led to the development of American Chinese cuisine.
 Many of the Chinese restaurant menus in the US are printed in Chinatown, Manhattan, which has a strong Chinese-American demographic.

 Late 20th-century tastes have been more accommodating to domestic residents.
 By this time, it had become evident that Chinese restaurants no longer catered mainly to Chinese customers.

 In 2011, the Smithsonian National Museum of American History displayed some of the historical background and cultural artifacts of American Chinese cuisine in its exhibit entitled, Sweet & Sour: A Look at the History of Chinese Food in the United States.

-Pekin Noodle Parlor, established in 1911, is the oldest operating Chinese restaurant in the country.
 As of 2023, the United States had around 37,000 Chinese restaurants.